mScrub/mScrub/README.md

 - 👋 Hi, I’m @mScrub
-- 👀 I’m currently interested in Software/Database Development.
+- 👀 I’m currently interested in Game/Software/Database Development/Engineering.
-- 🌱 I’m currently learning React, Tailwind and the back-end.
+- 🌱 I’m currently learning Unity and more of the back-end.
 - 💞️ I’m looking to collaborate in Hackathons.
 - 📫 How to reach me: https://www.linkedin.com/in/felixlieu/